An airport engineer who’s lived all over the world had a wish list for retirement, and Vegas fulfilled them best

 Body of water: Las Vegas has Lake Mead and the Colorado River, while Phoenix has multiple lakes, some huge, all around it.
 The Pacific Ocean trumps those, although it’s incredibly expensive to live near the ocean and a headache to get there . . . and then park.
 And the ocean is not a difficult or long drive from Las Vegas.

 Easy to get around: Coastal California and Dallas are traffic nightmares, sometimes even at 3 a.m. on a Sunday.
 Phoenix has a grueling rush hour but boasts a decent freeway system otherwise, although it’s probably the most sprawling metro area in the nation and approaching 100 miles from the two farthest corners.
 Las Vegas is much smaller and has decent but not excellent freeways and not much of a rush hour compared to the other cities.
 The five miles of Las Vegas Boulevard known as the Strip is another story entirely (think slow-moving parking lot), but locals avoid going there unless for an event or to meet out-of-town friends.

 BONUS Las Vegas retirement feature: Friend connections

-One cool feature that Las Vegas folks discover after moving there is that friends from all around the country visit now and again, so you get to see them on the fly, if only for coffee or a brew.
+One cool feature that Las Vegas folks discover after moving there is that friends from all around the country visit now and again (during non-pandemic times), so you get to see them on the fly, if only for coffee or a brew.
 That happens less in Phoenix and in L.A.; even if friends come to town, those places are so big and hard to get around (again) that they might as well be 100 miles away.
 It’s worth noting that the Sonoran Desert in Arizona, which is rolling hills and mountains and filled with desert trees, bushes and wildlife, is prettier than the more barren Mohave Desert around Vegas and Los Angeles.
 Mountains surrounding Las Vegas are more scenic.